AdnanBabakan/GlassesJS/README.md

 # GlassesJS
-A simple yet powerfull webserver for JavaScript adna  new taste of it
+A simple yet powerfull webserver for JavaScript and new taste of it.

 **_This project is still developing and might be unstable._**